Skip to content

 • If no, you accept payments face-to-face (i.e., card-present) or a hybrid of card-present and card-not-present, you'll fill out SAQ B, SAQ B B-IP, SAQ C-VT, SAQ C, SAQ D, or SAQ P2PE HW.

-PCI DSS Self Assessment Questionnaire (SAQ) for card-not-present
+PCI Self Assessment Questionnaire (SAQ) for Card-Not-Present

 Unlike brick-and-mortar stores, organizations can remove a significant amount of scope by using solutions offered by service providers.
 These could be payment service providers, like Stripe, or cardholder data environments and tokenization platforms, like Basis Theory.